ipbc-dev/jointube/content/faq.en.md

     </p>
     <p>

-For now, the only solution proposed to people who upload videos is to put a text and a link that will appear in the support button ("<i>Support</i>") under the video.
+For now, the solution proposed to people who upload videos is to use the "support" button under the video.
+This button displays a frame in which people who upload videos can display text, images, and links freely.
+For example, it's possible to put a patreon, Tipeee, Paypal, Liberapay (or another solution) button.
+Other examples: put an adress for a postcard thanks, put a logo of your enterprise, a link for support an GNO,...

     </p>
     <p>

 We did not go any further because to favour a technical solution would be to impose, in the code, a political vision of cultural sharing and its financing.
+Every financial solutions are possibles in PeerTube.

     </p>
     <p>